White Sox vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton has six doubles, a triple, seven home runs, 10 walks and 17 RBI (25 total hits).
+- Buxton has six doubles, a triple, seven home runs, 11 walks and 17 RBI (26 total hits).
+He has swiped one base.

-- Buxton hopes to build on a five-game hitting streak in this matchup.
-In his last five games he is batting .368 with three doubles, four home runs, two walks and nine RBI.
+- Buxton hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is batting .308 with four doubles, five home runs, four walks and 11 RBI.

 Buxton Recent Games